-Metal Injection Molding (MIM) Process
+The Metal Injection Molding Process

 Feedstock Compounding

 The metal injection molding process can manufacture a wide variety of materials and alloys.
 Check out our full list of available metal injection molding materials.
-Once a MIM material is selected, the MIM process starts in house with mixing APP’s proprietary MIM feedstock, a combination of fine metal powders and binders, such as waxes and different polymers.
+Once a MIM material is selected, the MIM process starts in house with mixing APP’s proprietary MIM feedstock is a mixture of fine metal powders and binders, such as waxes and various polymers.
 Once cooled, the feedstock is granulated into pellets to prepare for injection molding.
 APP’s proprietary feedstocks are designed for a specific shrink rate and allow for enhanced material flow and greater processing parameters.
-To ensure the reliability and repeatability during processing, the feedstock compounding process is tightly controlled.

 Injection Molding